devWhyqueue/ml-nerc/code/features/README.md

 - **Token Form**: The original token as it appears in the text.
 - **Lowercase Form**: The token converted to lowercase.
 This normalization helps alleviate case-sensitivity issues.
-- **Prefix and Suffix Features**: For tokens of sufficient length, prefixes and suffixes of lengths 3, 4, and 5 are extracted.
-These features capture sub-word patterns that may be indicative of certain entity types (e.g., drug names often have common prefixes/suffixes).
+- **Prefix and Suffix Features**: For tokens of sufficient length, prefixes and suffixes of lengths 3 and 4 are extracted.
+These features capture sub-word patterns that may be indicative of certain entity types.

 ---